apache/mynewt-documentation/docs/chapter3/newt_tool_reference.md

 Sub-command  | Available flags | Explanation
 -------------| ----------------|------------
-build   | clean | All the binaries and object files for the specified target will be removed. build clean | all | All the binaries and object files for all targets are removed. export  | -a, -export-all  | Export all targets. `input1` is not necessary when this flag is used. import  | -a, -import-all  | Import all targets typed into standard input or redirected from a file.
+build   | clean | All the binaries and object files for the specified target will be removed.
+The subdirectory named after the specified target within that project is removed. build clean | all | All the binaries and object files for all targets are removed, and subdirectories of all targets for the project are removed.
+However, the entire repository is not emptied since any eggs or projects that the specified target doesn't reference are not touched. export  | -a, -export-all  | Export all targets. `input1` is not necessary when this flag is used. import  | -a, -import-all  | Import all targets typed into standard input or redirected from a file.